England’s 1966 World Cup winner Martin Peters dies at age 76 - The Boston Globe

 “Martin represented everything that we hold dear to our heart at West Ham United — a local boy who progressed through the academy ranks, played football with class, skill, and determination, and provided our supporters with a host of magical memories over the years,” West Ham co-owners David Sullivan and David Gold said.

-“The fact that he went on to achieve the pinnacle of the beautiful game by winning the World Cup, along with his West Ham teammates Bobby Moore and Geoff Hurst, is of course a constant source of pride for our football club and something that will never, ever be forgotten.”
+“The fact that he went on to achieve the pinnacle of the beautiful game by winning the World Cup, along with his West Ham teammates Bobby Moore and Geoff Hurst, is of course a constant source of pride for our football club and something that will never, ever be forgotten.
+In many ways, though, Martin’s greatest legacy is not the World Cup medal itself, but the example that he provides to every young player who walks through the door of our academy.”

+In 2016, Mr. Peters was diagnosed with Alzheimer’s disease, one of several of the 1966 World Cup team to be battling dementia.